|Nutrition Facts (per serving)|

 Add the white wine and mix thoroughly.
 Cover tightly with a lid or plastic wrap.
 Place in refrigerator for at least 24 hours.

-After the meat has marinated, place 2-3 tablespoons of olive oil in a large frying pan and heat on medium heat.
-Remove meat from refrigerator and fry in pan.
+After the meat has marinated, place 2 to 3 tablespoons of olive oil in a large frying pan and heat on medium heat.
+Remove meat from the refrigerator and fry in the pan.
 Salt to taste.